CiscoGalvan/TFG/readme.md

   - *Entity type:* type of entity (player or enemy).

 ## Practical Examples
 ALL examples start from the Scene Template: Base Scene.
-To create a new scene, double-click on Base Scene in Assets/Scene or open the File menu, select New Scene, and choose Base Scene.
+To create a new scene, open the File menu, select New Scene, and choose Base Scene.
 The scene includes a player and a world ready to function.

 WARNING: In the examples, when it says to delete all animator states, it refers to those that are not native to Unity, i.e., those that appear in gray.
 Unity's own states will continue to appear even if you try to delete them.